Jonathan-Eboh/Personal_full_stack_one/README.md

 Tech used:

-Front end: HTML, CSS, JavaScript, store simulation API, Back end: Node js, mongo db
+Front end: HTML, CSS, JavaScript, store simulation API,

+Back end: Node js, mongo db

+If you have to ask about the price then you cant afford it...

 A full stack web application that allows the user to experience the thrill of online shopping